nais/doc/docs/basics/teams.md

 Remember to clean up after yourself, so that NAV doesn't unnecessarily pay for resources.
 We have a dashboard showing what each [team](https://datastudio.google.com/u/1/reporting/417b0a1d-b307-4a6d-a699-77a6ab239661/page/mJdmB) is using, plus a dashboard for [everything](https://datastudio.google.com/reporting/fda5f821-caef-4056-9356-9aa4f7082699/page/mJdmB) in GCP.

+Nais recommends that teams use Terraform, og similar technologies, to control the lifecycle of resources created in team-projects.
+This is more important in production, for services that will run for a longer period of time, than ad-hoc experimentation in dev.

 ### Access management

 To promote autonomous teams, teams control access to their own projects completely by themselves.